docs / cli / commands

 trail trackWalk trace patch survival through Git history

-bucketInspect, repair, verify, sync, and replay the private trace bucket
+bucketInspect, list, verify, repair, reclaim, connect, and sync the private trace bucket

 CommandWhat it does